skywritergr/minichat/README.md

 ##Source code for minichat.co

-The code in this repository if for my chat petproject.
+The code in this repository is for my chat pet project.

 I used the following JavaScript frameworks:
 * NodeJS